Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Methods

-To test for asymmetric attrition rates, we computed the t-score of a two-tailed unequal-variances t-test of whether the treatment does not affect the attrition rate and compared it against the empirical distribution under 10,000 random reassignments of the treatment~\cite{lin2016standard}.
-We found no evidence of asymmetry in attrition rates in either of the two experiments: Reduced Exposure, $p=0.38$; and Increased Exposure, $p=0.92$.
+To test whether the difference in attrition rates is larger than we would expect by chance, we computed the t-score of a two-tailed unequal-variances t-test assessing whether the treatment affects the attrition rate, and compared it against the empirical distribution under 10,000 random reassignments of the treatment~\cite{lin2016standard}.
+We found no evidence of differential attrition rates in either of the two experiments: Reduced Exposure, $p=0.38$; and Increased Exposure, $p=0.92$.

-To test for asymmetric attrition patterns, we regressed an attrition indicator on treatment, baseline covariates, and treatment-covariate interactions, and performed a heteroskedasticity-robust F-test of the hypotheses that all interaction coefficients are equal to zero~\cite{lin2016standard}.
-We considered the same set of covariates as those described in the covariate balance test.
+To test for differential attrition patterns, we regressed an attrition indicator on treatment, baseline covariates, and treatment-covariate interactions, and performed a heteroskedasticity-robust F-test of the hypotheses that all interaction coefficients are equal to zero~\cite{lin2016standard}.
+We considered the same set of covariates as those described in the covariate balance test: demographics (gender, race/ethnicity, age, education, SES ladder, and income), party affiliation (party ID, party ID strength, party importance), affective polarization (in- and out-party feeling thermometer), antidemocratic attitudes (support for undemocratic practices, support for undemocratic candidates, support for partisan violence, biased evaluation of politicized facts, social distance, social distrust, opposition to bipartisan cooperation), emotions (enthusiastic, happy, still, lonely, sad, nervous, satisfied, calm, relaxed, tired, fearful, aroused, excited, bored, and angry), and recruitment platform.
 Then, we compared the observed F-statistics with the empirical distribution under 10,000 random reassignments of the treatment.
-We did not find any evidence of asymmetry in either of the two experiments: Reduced Exposure, $p=0.34$; and Increased Exposure, $p=0.72$.
+We did not find any evidence of differential attrition patterns in either of the two experiments: Reduced Exposure, $p=0.34$; and Increased Exposure, $p=0.72$.